 Sexual harassment is a violation of law and stands in direct opposition to District policy.
 Therefore, the District prohibits all forms of sexual harassment.
-Sexual harassment is defined as unwelcome sexual advances, request for sexual favors and other verbal or physical conduct of a sexual nature.
+Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.

-Any student who believes that he/she has been subjected to sexual harassment shall report all incidents of such conduct to the Title IX compliance officer or his/her designee (or any administrator) through informal and/or formal complaint procedures developed by the school.
-All such reports will be held in strictest confidence.
+Any student, or parent/guardian of a student who believes that he/she has been subjected to sexual harassment shall report all incidents of such conduct to the Title IX compliance officer or his/her designee (or any administrator) through informal and/or formal complaint procedures developed by the school.
+All such reports will be held in the strictest confidence.